cureos/csj2k/README.md

 Along with the *CSJ2K* Portable Class Library there are also platform specific complementary libraries for bitmap processing and file handling.
 In particular, the .NET Framework complementary library implements bitmap processing for `WriteableBitmap`, thus facilitating JPEG 2000 decoding in WPF based applications.

-Included are very basic Universal Windows 8.1, WPF, Windows Phone 8 Silverlight, Silverlight 5 and Xamarin Android test applications for reading and displaying JPEG 2000 files.
+Included are very basic Universal Windows 8.1, WPF, Windows Phone 8 Silverlight, Silverlight 5, Xamarin Android and Xamarin iOS test applications for reading and displaying JPEG 2000 files.

 ## Installation